-The Lower and North Thompson Valley
+The Lower North Thompson Valley

 Wild, rustic and irresistible is how you’ll be describing your visit to the Lower North Thompson Valley.
-Adventure awaits along the roads less travelled.
-Explore the Lower North Thompson’s Fishing Highway (Hwy 24) or travel upon Highway 5 and be captivated by the friendly people and stunning scenery in and around the small towns and hamlets in the valley.
+Adventure awaits along our roads, rivers, and trails.
+Explore the Lower North Thompson’s Fishing Highway (Hwy 24) or travel on the Yellowhead Highway (Hwy 5) and be captivated by the friendly people and stunning scenery in and around the small towns and hamlets in the valley.

 You’ve just found the perfect get-away vacation for RVers, adventure seekers and those who just want to relax.
-Situated on several circle tour routes, the area is easily accessed from the Trans Canada Highway (Highway 1) and Highways 5, 24 and 97.
+Situated on several circle tour routes, the area is easily accessed from the Trans Canada Highway (Hwy 1) and Highways 5, 24 and 97.

 Veteran explorers and weekend warriors alike will rejoice when planning an RV route to Jasper.
 The scenic wilderness loop through the North Thompson Valley and Columbia Icefields Parkway is as Canadian as it gets.
 Stunning vistas, ever-changing landscapes and activities that range from the mild to the wild roll along the North Thompson route.
 Spend days uncovering the diverse ecology and glacier laden area of the Columbia Icefields.
 Venture off from Kamloops to Jasper (443 km, 275 mi) and on to Banff and Lake Louise, enjoying an experience that is quintessentially Canadian.